 The young person's current setting or teacher and their onward setting will need to be included.
 It's also so important that the young person's views are central in the meeting, they may feel comfortable attending, fully or partially, or may prefer their teacher or parent/carer to bring a list of questions or points to raise on their behalf.
 Their parents, guardians or carers should attend too.
 For young people with a Social Worker, Early Help worker, Adoption Support worker or any other professional working with the child and family, it may be helpful to invite them too.
-In some circumstances, the Virtual School Kent Advisory team can attend meetings for Previously Looked After Children if there is a need.
 Having all of the key adults around the child and the child themselves involved in the discussion and planning will mean that everyone has an opportunity to ask questions, find out about the new setting and share any information they would like the new setting to know.